Executive Director - Montana Western Region

 Are you this amazing leader?
 Here's what we have to offer you:

-* Opportunity to help build an engaged, motivated Board that works hard, gives generously and raises funds.
+* Opportunity to work with and build an engaged, motivated Board that works to provide solid governance and sustainability for the chapter.

 * Opportunity to hire and partner with a team of talented employees who are passionate about working together to create an extraordinary and impactful organization.